noodlefrenzy/CognitiveServicesTutorial/LabManual.md

 ## Setting up Storage ##

 We'll be using two different stores in Azure for this project - one for storing the raw images, and the other for storing the results of our Cognitive Service calls.
 Azure Blob Storage is made for storing large amounts of data in a format that looks similar to a file-system, and is a great choice for storing data like images.
-Azure DocumentDB is our resilient NoSQL PaaS solution, and is incredibly useful for storing loosely structured data like we have with our image metadata results.
-There are other possible choices (Azure Table Storage, SQL Server), but DocumentDB gives us the flexibility to evolve our schema freely (like adding data for new services), query it easily, and can be quickly integrated into Azure Search.
+Azure Cosmos DB is our resilient NoSQL PaaS solution, and is incredibly useful for storing loosely structured data like we have with our image metadata results.
+There are other possible choices (Azure Table Storage, SQL Server), but Cosmos DB gives us the flexibility to evolve our schema freely (like adding data for new services), query it easily, and can be quickly integrated into Azure Search.

 ### Azure Blob Storage ###